 For both light and dark skin, there are corresponding hair shades that work better than others.
 Whether you are black, African American, Latin American, East India or just have a darker skin tone, we are here to help you decide.
-In this article, we’ll be highlighting the best hair colors for dark skin to help you, and all the dark-skinned women out there, choose the most suitable hair color for your skin tone.
+In this article, we’ll highlight the best hair color ideas for dark skin to help you choose the best hair color for your dark skin tone.

 So, what hair colors look best on dark skin?
-Over the years, the hair color trend for dark-skinned women has been rapidly changing.
-Black, blonde, brown, white, red, yellow, green—the rest of the colors in the rainbow and more—women have been trying all sorts of hues on their hair to make it stand out.
+Over the years, the hair color trend for dark-skinned women has rapidly changed.
+Black, blonde, brown, white, red, yellow, green—the rest of the colors in the rainbow and more.
+Women have been trying all sorts of hues on their hair to make themselves stand out.
 Of course, each type of shade has its advantages and disadvantages, so we’ll tackle them all here.